-Reform-minded prosecutor in northern Virginia wins reelection nomination in Democratic primary
+Reform-minded prosecutors in northern Virginia win reelection nominations in Democratic primaries

 In a phone interview, Biberaj said the general election race “will be about Loudoun County going forward or going backward 20 or 30 years.”

-Biberaj’s race was one of three in northern Virginia where candidates elected as reformers in 2019 faced primary challenges.

-In Arlington County, incumbent Parisa Dehghani-Tafti, a former public defender, faced Josh Katcher, who had been one of Dehghani-Tafti’s deputies before leaving the office.
+In Arlington County, incumbent Parisa Dehghani-Tafti defeated challenger Josh Katcher, who had been one of Dehghani-Tafti’s deputies before leaving the office.

-In Fairfax County, incumbent Steve Descano faced Ed Nuttall, a former prosecutor and trial attorney who is best known for representing police officers accused of misconduct.

 Political analysts often look to Virginia’s odd-year elections for insights on voter sentiment heading into midterm and presidential years.
 This year, the prosecutor races in northern Virginia might shed light on whether suburban voters are still committed to criminal justice reform after years of Republican criticism that reformers are soft on crime.